The-Code-Alchemist/Coding-Dojo/Guides on How-to/Git SCM.md

    5. Branches are parallel versions of your project where you can work on different features or fixes independently without affecting the main project.
       - until you're ready to merge back into them.
    6. A Pull Request (PR) is a way to propose changes from one branch to another.
-      - A request to review, discuss and possibly merge the changes into the target branch
+      - A request to review, discuss, and possibly merge the changes into the target branch
         - Often used in team collaborations
    7. Merging is the process of integrating changes from one branch into another.
       -  It combines the histories of both branches which creates a single, unified history